Sahith-J/LGMVIP-02/README.md

 2. Players take turns clicking on empty buttons to place their symbols.

-3.The first player is assigned the symbol "X," and the second player is assigned the symbol "O."
+3. The first player is assigned the symbol "X," and the second player is assigned the symbol "O."

 4. The game will automatically detect and display the winner or a tie.